-Each time we gather we'll include some group discussion about: the book The Silent Land; A Guide to the Christian Practice of Contemplation, pertinent Scripture verses & how it all intertwines with our spiritual journey and prayer life in the Lord.
+Each time we gather we'll include some group discussion about: the book The Silent Land; A Guide to the Christian Practice of Contemplation, we'll ponder pertinent Scripture verses & how they intertwine and inform our spiritual journey and prayer life in the Lord.
 We'll also include some contemplative practices & skills, while learning to hold sacred listening space for one another.

 Questions that we may ponder together....

 What is the difference between "meditation" and "contemplation" in the Christian tradition?

 Is contemplative prayer simply another prayer method?
 Or is an invitation from the Lord to go deeper in prayer and in relationship with Him - or both?

 How and why does our prayer life perhaps change as we mature in the Lord?

 What do we mean by a still or quiet mind- is that even possible?!!

 How does Jesus model the contemplative life of prayer and action?

 Here are a few questions that may help you discern if this class might be a good fit for you this season:

 Do you feel an attraction to quiet and stillness?